yuujjjiinn/2026_mir/03_20report/04_20report.md

 maintains consistency in selection criteria across the full dataset span.
 Metadata including lyrics and platform-specific information (e.g., language tags, genre labels, published companies) were retrieved from Apple Music and KKBOX where available.
-For tracks sourced from YouTube, such metadata may be unavailable.
+For tracks sourced from YouTube, such metadata are unavailable.

 ## 2. EXPERIMENTS
 All audio embeddings were extracted using MERT-v1-330M (m-a-p/MERT-v1-330M),